jacomyal/typology/README.md

 Contributions are welcome.
 Please be sure to add and pass unit tests if relevant before submitting any code.

-To setup the project, just install npm dependencies with `npm install` and run tests with `npm tests`.
+To setup the project, just install npm dependencies with `npm install` and run tests with `npm test`.

 ## License